hedinn1/KESTverkefni2/Verkefni3.md

 ### 11.3.2.8
 * To open System Configuration, click Start, search for msconfig.
 Note: Do not make any changes in this utility without instructor permission.
 Click the General tab.
-What are the startup options?
+What are the startup options? **Diagnostic,Selective,Normal**
 * Click the Services tab.
 This tab lists the computers services and status.
-Can you enable and disable services at this tab?
+Can you enable and disable services at this tab? **yes?**
 * Click the Startup tab.
 This tab indicates that the Task Manager is used to manage startup items.
-There is also a link to Startup tab of the Task Manager on this tab.
+There is **you get Event Viewer, Resource Monitor, Command Prompt, Registry Editor** also a link to Startup tab of the Task Manager on this tab.
 Click the Tools tab.
 What can you do in this tab?
 * Open the DirectX Diagnostic Tool by clicking Start, and search for dxdiag.
 If you are asked to have DirectX check driver signatures, click No.
 When the DirectX Diagnostic Tool first opens, it may take a minute to load all information.
 Make sure the System tab is active.
-What does this tool report?
+What does this tool report? **computer name,processor,memory,DirectX version,display settings.**
-* Why would it be beneficial to turn off a service in the system configuration?
+* Why would it be beneficial to turn off a service in the system configuration? **so you can slow things down**

 ### 11.4.1.5
 * How would you create these folders C:\Users\ITEUser\a\b\c if your current directory is C:\Users\ITEUser?
 What command would you use to verify the creation of the nested directories?